 The creation of this material would not have been possible without the support and efforts of various partners and collaborators.
-The authors would like to acknowledge our 12 Policy Pilot Partners-AfroLeadership, CIPESA, CIPIT, WOUGNET, Gob\Lab UAI, ITS Rio, Internet Bolivia, Digital Empowerment Foundation, Digital Natives Academy, Digital Rights Foundation, Open Data China, and EngageMedia-for their extensive contributions and input.
-The research that each of these partners conducted has contributed so much to the advancement of data justice research and practice and to our understanding of this area.
-We would like to thank Thompson Chengeta, Noopur Raval, and Alicia Boyd, and our Advisory Board members, Nii Narku Quaynor, Araba Sey, Judith Okonkwo, Annette Braunack-Mayer, Mohan Dutta, Maru Mora Villalpando, Salima Bah, Os Keyes, Verónica Achá Alvarez, Oluwatoyin Sanni, and Nushin Isabelle Yazdani whose expertise, wisdom, and lived experiences have provided us with a wide range of insights that proved invaluable throughout this research.
-We would additionally like to express gratitude for the feedback and contributions of the Compliant & Accountable Systems Group at the University of Cambridge.
-We would also like to thank those individuals and communities who engaged with our participatory platform on decidim and whose thoughts and opinions on data justice greatly informed the framing of this project.
+The contracted parties would like to acknowledge their 12 Policy Pilot Partners- AfroLeadership, CIPESA, CIPIT, WOUGNET, Gob_Lab UAI, ITS Rio, Internet Bolivia, Digital Empowerment Foundation, Digital Natives Academy, Digital Rights Foundation, Open Data China, and EngageMedia-for their extensive contributions and input.
+The research that each of these partners conducted has contributed so much to the advancement of data justice research and practice and to the understanding of this area.
+The contracted parties would like to thank Thompson Chengeta, Noopur Raval, and Alicia Boyd, and the Advisory Board members, Nii Narku Quaynor, Araba Sey, Judith Okonkwo, Annette Braunack-Mayer, Mohan Dutta, Maru Mora Villalpando, Salima Bah, Os Keyes, Verónica Achá Alvarez, Oluwatoyin Sanni, and Nushin Isabelle Yazdani whose expertise, wisdom, and lived experiences have provided a wide range of insights that proved invaluable throughout this research.

+The contracted parties would also like to thank those individuals and communities who engaged with the participatory platform on decidim and whose thoughts and opinions on data justice greatly informed the framing of this project.
 All of these contributions have demonstrated the pressing need for a relocation of data justice and we hope to have emphasised this throughout our research outputs.
-Finally, we would like to acknowledge the tireless efforts of our colleagues at the International Centre of Expertise in Montréal and GPAI's Data Governance Working Group.
-We are grateful, in particular, for the unbending support of Ed Teather, Sophie Fallaha, Jacques Rajotte, and Noémie Gervais from CEIMIA, and for the indefatigable dedication of Alison Gillwald, Dewey Murdick, Jeni Tennison, Maja Bogataj Jančič, and all other members of the Data Governance Working Group.
+Finally, the contracted parties would like to acknowledge the tireless efforts of colleagues at the International Centre of Expertise in Montréal and GPAI's Data Governance Working Group.
+We are grateful, in particular, for the unbending support of Ed Teather, Sophie Fallaha, Jacques Rajotte, and Noémie Gervais from CEIMIA, and for the indefatigable dedication of the working group co-chairs and project's co-leads of Alison Gillwald, Dewey Murdick, Jeni Tennison, Maja Bogataj Jančič, and all other members of the Data Governance Working Group.